Meaty Mushroom Sausage Chili

 Instructions

-- Heat 1 tablespoon of the oil in a large, non-stick frying pan over medium-high heat.
+- Heat 1 tablespoon of the oil in a large, cast-iron frying pan over medium-high heat.
 Add half of the mushrooms and cook until they brown.
-Remove the mushrooms from the pan then repeat with one more tablespoon of oil and the remaining mushrooms.
+Remove the cooked mushrooms from the pan, then repeat with one more tablespoon of oil and the remaining mushrooms.
 Remove them from the pan once cooked.2 lb crimini mushrooms

 - Push the meat and veggies to the side of the pot and add the tomato paste to the middle.
 Let it cook for 3 minutes, or until it begins to smell sweet.5.5 ounce can of tomato paste

-- Add the chili powder, honey if using, salt, cumin, tomatoes, and cooked mushrooms and sausage to the pot and stir.
-Bring the pot to a simmer then lower the heat, cover the pot, and simmer for 30 minutes.3 tablespoons chili powder, 2 tablespoons honey, 2 teaspoons salt, 2 teaspoons cumin, 2 28-ounce cans whole, crushed, or diced tomatoes
+- Add the chili powder, honey, cumin, salt, tomatoes, beans, and cooked mushrooms and sausage to the pot, stirring to combine.
+Bring the pot to a simmer, then reduce the heat, cover, and simmer for 30 minutes.3 tablespoons chili powder, 2 tablespoons honey, 2 teaspoons cumin, 2 teaspoons salt, 2 28-ounce crushed or diced tomatoes, 1 15-ounce can of kidney beans

 Notes